slavkoss/fwphp/readme.md

 **Top**.....[1\.4 Dirs](#directories).....[1\.3 UML](#uml).....[1\.5 DM](#dm).....[2\.
 IDE](#ide).....[3\.
 CRUD](#crud).....[SW fw](#swfw)
 CRUD module example code 7 scripts:
 [Simplest CRUD](#SimplestCRUD).....[index.php](#scrudIndex).....[Home_ctr](#scrudHome_ctr).....[home (table page)](#scrudHomeV).....[create](#scrudC).....[read (user profile - form)](#scrudR).....[update](#scrudU)....[adapter](#scrudadapter)
-> **Clean code** : "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."
-(Martin Fowler).
->
-> When you are dead, you don't know that you are dead.
-It is difﬁcult only for the others.
-It is the same when you are lazy (or stupid).
->
-> "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."
-(John Woods).
-> adapter
-> "Clean code reads like well-written prose" (Grady Booch).
-Good code reads close to natural speech.

-> **Naming** is the best tool we have to express what we do in code (avoid comments).
-Classes and variables are nouns: Price, CurrentTrade.
-Booleans are predicates: isScheduled, isRunning.
-Methods should start with a verb: getStrategyResult, createStrategyResult.
-Common naming errors : Very small names ( $tr, dd() ), Names that are not real words ($dgrtty), Methods that are nouns.

 ## 1. My PHP menu & CRUD code skeleton (application architecture I named  B12phpfw)